f41ardu/mydebounce7/README.md

 How to develop class libaries for Arduino

-- Two sample classes
+Two sample classes

-  bounce:   a debouncing class
+- bounce: a classical debounce class
-  pinclass: a LED/Pin class
+- pinclass3: a class for PIN and LED manipulation